How Much Is the VA Funding Fee in 2026?

 Aside from the funding fee, you’ll pay additional VA closing costs, including a credit report fee, origination fee, VA appraisal fee and title insurance.
 Total lender fees for VA loans are capped at 1% of your loan amount, plus reasonable discount points.

-There are non-allowable fees that can’t be charged to a VA borrower, however, including real estate commissions, brokerage fees and termite report charges.
+There are non-allowable fees that can’t be charged to a VA borrower, however, including application fees, rate lock fees and escrow fees.